-Within woodworking joints there is a common debate between biscuits, dowels, Domino and the wide variety of other woodworking joints.
+Within woodworking joints, there is a common debate between biscuits, dowels, Domino, and various other woodworking joints.

-While some joinery methods are preferred due to strength, others are chosen because they are ecumenical and “do the job”.
+While some joinery methods are preferred for strength, others are chosen because they are ecumenical and “do the job.”

-And, on the economy side of wood joints it’s common to compare the dowel and biscuit joint:
+And, on the economy side of wood joints, it’s common to compare the dowel and biscuit joints:

 - Both are easy to make

 - Machines are available for both around $200

 - Dowels make for solid joints

 - While biscuits are preferred for fast assembly and glue-ups

 In this guide, learn the differences between each joint and how to use a biscuit or dowel properly.